-In the U.S., this commitment is in alignment with applicable laws, such as Sections 255 and 713 of the Telecommunications Act of 1996, the Communications and Video Accessibility Act (CVAA), Section 508 of the Rehabilitation Act, and the Americans with Disabilities Act (ADA).
+In the U.S., this commitment adheres to applicable laws, such as Sections 255 and 713 of the Telecommunications Act of 1996, the Twenty-First Century Communications and Video Accessibility Act (CVAA), Section 508 of the Rehabilitation Act and the Americans with Disabilities Act (ADA).
 In Mexico, this commitment follows the General Accessibility Guidelines for Telecommunication Services for Users with Disabilities of the Instituto Federal de Telecomunicaciones (IFT).

-Based on regular engagement with the disability community, our Chief Accessibility Office designs and oversees internal training programs, tailored to different employee roles, designed to help developers think about accessibility from the beginning of the product lifecycle as well as help customer-facing employees better serve the needs of customers with disabilities.
-The CAO also works to identify and train Accessibility Champions and Coordinators, who work with their teams across the business to enhance accessibility at all stages of product development.
+Based on regular engagement with the disability community, our Chief Accessibility Office designs and oversees internal training programs to help developers think about accessibility from the beginning of the product life cycle and help customer-facing employees better serve the needs of customers with disabilities.
+The Chief Accessibility Office also trains employee accessibility champions and coordinators across the business, to enhance accessibility at all stages of product development.
 The Chief Accessibility Office’s internal Accessibility Corporate Resources website serves as the go-to accessibility resource for product development across the company.
-These combined steps allow the CAO to track the growth of business units’ awareness, skill and implementation of accessible technology.
+These combined efforts allow the Chief Accessibility Office to support the growth of organizations’ awareness of, skills with and implementation of accessible technology.

 Our commitment to inclusive design begins with our employees.
-Our Accessibility and Inclusion (A&I) Initiative consists of multiple volunteer teams that evaluate and improve accessibility for AT&T employees and prospective employees.
-The effort aims to implement changes that will further ingrain accessibility as part of the AT&T culture, provide better tools for AT&T employees and make it easier for all individuals, including those with disabilities, to pursue employment and career advancement at AT&T. In 2020, we updated evacuation plans and training, created an accessible return-to-work plan for employees post-COVID-19, and made our internal training platform more accessible.
+Our Accessibility and Inclusion initiative consists of volunteer teams that evaluate and improve accessibility for AT&T employees and prospective employees.
+The effort implements changes to further ingrain accessibility within the AT&T culture, provide better tools for employees and make it easier for all individuals, including those with disabilities, to pursue employment and career advancement at AT&T. In 2020, we updated evacuation plans and training, created an accessible return-to-work plan for employees post-COVID-19, and made our internal training platform more accessible.
 We also brought our job accommodations process in-house, simplified it and improved the employee experience.
 Our culture of inclusion helped AT&T score a 100 on the Disability Equality Index, making us one of the 2020 Best Places to Work for People with Disabilities.

 Outreach & Education

-We also participate in ongoing work with the disability community, including the AT&T Advisory Panel on Access & Aging (AAPAA).
+We participate in ongoing work with the disability community, including the AT&T Advisory Panel on Accessibility & Aging (AAPAA).
 Comprising national leaders in assistive technology, aging and cross-disability issues, AAPAA provides disability and aging-related advice and counsel to AT&T leadership teams.
-This expert panel meets regularly with AT&T leaders – from the CAO to AT&T Labs to Marketing to Human Resources – and provides ongoing input on accessibility efforts.
+This expert panel meets with AT&T leaders from across the business and the Chief Accessibility Office and provides ongoing input on accessibility efforts.